 No, Jamaica is not a part of the United States.
 It is an independent sovereign nation located in the Caribbean Sea.
 It was a former colony of the British Empire and gained independence from them in 1962.

-To get a sense of its location in relation to the United States, take a look at the map below.
+To get a sense of where is Jamaica’s location in relation to the United States, take a look at the map below.

 As an independent nation, Jamaica has its own government and political system and is not subject to the laws and regulations of the United States.